Bet You Wanna

-"Bet You Wanna" received critical acclaim and reached number 4 in Malaysia and Singapore, number 14 in South Korea, and the top 100 in Australia, Canada, Ireland, Japan, Portugal, the United Kingdom, and Wallonia.
-Although it did not enter the US Billboard Hot 100, it debuted at number one on the Bubbling Under Hot 100 chart.
+"Bet You Wanna" was positively reviewed by critics and reached number four in Malaysia and Singapore, number 14 in South Korea, and the top 100 in Australia, Canada, Ireland, Japan, Portugal, the United Kingdom, and Wallonia.
+In the United States, the song debuted at number one on the Bubbling Under Hot 100 chart.

 Background

 On September 29, 2020, the song was first teased by Cardi B on her Twitter.
 Upon release, the rapper revealed that she had previously struggled keeping her lyrics clean, saying "it really hard for me to do a verse with no curse words and PG".
 She followed the tweet up by posting a snippet of an extended version with explicit lyrics.
 After being attacked by fans of the group on Twitter, she clarified that the fan base makes "relationships with artists very weird" and that she already got paid for her verse.
 The collaboration serves as the group's first rap feature in any of their songs.
 The rapper featured the song title in a tweet to United States President Donald Trump in light of his positive COVID-19 case, writing "'Bet You Wanna' wear a mask now".
+The song was set to be sent to US contemporary hit radio on November 10, 2020, as the album's fourth single.
+On November 10, it was announced that the song would not impact the radio.

 Composition

-"Bet You Wanna" was written by Cardi B, Jonathan Descartes, Melanie Joy Fontana, Ryan Tedder, Torae Carr, Steven Franks, Teddy and Tommy Brown and produced by the latter three.
+"Bet You Wanna" was written by Tommy Brown, Steven Franks, Ryan Tedder, Melanie Joy Fontana, Belcalis Almanzar, and Torae Carr, composed by Franks and Brown, and arranged by the latter two with Teddy.
 Lyrically, the song is about promising your significant other a good time until "said person is hooked".
-It was furthermore described as "an upbeat party cut" with a simple beat enhanced by the group's voices and Cardi's rap flow.
+It was furthermore described as "an upbeat party" pop cut with a simple beat enhanced by the group's voices and Cardi's rap flow.